CAVaccineInventory/site/_i18n/en/about_us_copy.md

 Get the word out about the vaccine in your community.
 Help your eligible loved ones get the vaccine.
 Continue wearing your mask and observe social distancing guidelines.

+What we need the most right now are responsible volunteers who can help us call healthcare providers across the state so we can continue to offer comprehensive information about COVID-19 vaccine availability to all Californians.

 If you'd like to volunteer to help us make calls, please <a href="https://airtable.com/shrY9Ac8PGuudZAe3">let us know</a>.

 <a href="https://twitter.com/{{ site.twitter_username }}">Follow us on Twitter</a> to keep up to date on other opportunities to help out.